HVHproject/Gaea_Project/README.md

 #### Step 6: Run "npm start" in the terminal

-#### Step 7: Scan the QR code with the Expo app (optionally you can install an android emulator on your computer and press a in the terminal.)
+#### Step 7: Scan the QR code with the Expo app (optionally you can install an android emulator on your computer and press "a" in the terminal.)
 At this point everything should be good to go!
 If you run into issues, please submit an issue.

 #### Step 8 (optional): Install an Android emulator to run the app on your computer.